sanying123/documentation/using-the-api/reference.md

 * Arbitrarily sorted
 * Only the first page (50 results)

-To obtain an arbitrary page
+To obtain a specific page of results, use

 POST `/api/v3/public/orgs/{organization id}/application/{application id}/vulnerabilities/page/{page number}`

-To obtain an arbitrary version (also supports `/page/{page number}` at the end)
+To obtain results for a specific application version, use

 POST `/api/v3/public/orgs/{organization id}/application/{application id}/version/{version}/vulnerabilities`

+Note that this request also supports `/page/{page number}`.

-if the page is outside of the possible range you will obtain an empty result set.
+If either of these pages are outside of the possible range, you receive an empty result set.

-#### Filtering
+### Filtering an Application's Vulnerabilities

-The filtering criteria can be passed in the body of the query:
+You can filter returns in the body of the query

 ```json
 {